john-lassetter/Metis_Projects/Classification/project_proposal.md

 ### Question/Need

 In order for a lender to maximize profits (in an ethical way), they should give out only loans to clients that will be able to pay off those loans.
-When a client defaults on a loan, the lender will take the (unpaid principle) -- (payments received) as a loss (assuming the former is greater than the latter).
+When a client defaults on a loan, the lender will take the a loss (for most, moderate interest rate loans).
 Thus, being able to predict if a client will default on a loan before issuing it could potentially save a lot of money for the lender.

 ### Data Description